-via our friends at Free Press in the US
+via our friends at Free Press

 AT&T is an enormous media, telecom and internet gatekeeper with a horrible track record of overcharging you, limiting your choices and spying on you.

 It’s still fighting Net Neutrality.
 It helps the government spy on people by turning over its customer records to the NSA.
 It tries to stop communities from building their own broadband networks.
 It’s a member of ALEC, the corporate-backed lobbying group that’s pushed legislation like pro-fracking, voter-suppression and “stand your ground” bills that disproportionately harm people of color.

 And now AT&T wants to get even bigger.
 In fact, this would be one of the largest media mergers ever.

 Time Warner owns CNN, HBO, TBS and TNT, major movie franchises like Harry Potter

 , DC Comics … the list goes on.
 AT&T just swallowed up DirecTV in another massive merger.
 This deal would allow AT&T to control mobile and wired internet access, the largest satellite-TV provider, cable channels, movie franchises, a film studio and more.